cytaylorw/modbus-poll/README.md

 # modbus-poll
 A Modbus client is a wrapper over package modbus-serial.
+Functions in addition to modbus-serial
-In addition to modbus-serial, functions to poll a list of read function codes and subscribe to the polling list.
+- poll a list of read function codes
+- monitor on the polling list